semuconsulting/pyubx2/README.md

 * POLL message (i.e. input *to* the receiver in anticipation of a response back)

 The message payload can be defined via keyword parameters in one of three ways:
-1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored).
+1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored). **NB**: messages containing variable length payloads *must* be defined using a `payload` keyword.
 2. One or more keyword parameters corresponding to individual message attributes.
 Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.
 3. If no keyword parameters are passed, the payload is assumed to be null.